-http://15418.courses.cs.cmu.edu/spring2013/article/46 explains ABA in the specific context of a lockfree stack.
-It uses CAS2 to counter ABA problem.
+http://15418.courses.cs.cmu.edu/spring2013/article/46 explains ABA in the specific context of a … lockfree stack.
+To counter ABA problem, It uses CAS2 i.e. CAS on a group of two objects — the original object + a stamp.

 ====Actually, many ABA illustrations are simplistic.
 Consider this typically simplistic illustration of a CAS stack:

 - Thread 1 begins and completes a POP , returning “A”.

-- Thread 1 begins and completes a push of “D”.
+- Thread 1 begins and completes a Push of “D”.

-- Thread 1 pushes “A” back onto the stack and completes.
+- Thread 1 begins and completes a Push of the same “A”.
 So now the actual stack top has A above D above B, i.e. with D inserted just below the original top-dog “A”

-- Thread 0 sees that “A” is on top and returns “A”, setting the new top to “B”.
+- Thread 0 sees that “A” is “still” on top and returns “A”, setting the new top to “B”.
 Therefore, Node D is lost.

 The rest is simple.
 Thread 0 should then query the new item (D) below A. Lastly, the CAS would compare current stack top position with the saved position, before committing.

-— with a linked list implementation, I think we only have the node addresses, so at Step 5, Thread 0 can’t tell that D has been inserted between A and B.
+— with a linked list implementation, I think we only have node addresses, so at Step 5, Thread 0 can’t tell that D has been inserted between A and B.

 You may consider using stack size as a second check, but it would be similar complexity as CAS2 but less reliable.